 The scale of these changes suggests most portfolio landlords should actively consider their ownership structure before 2027.
 However, the upfront costs and complexity mean the decision requires careful analysis of your specific circumstances.

-Given the significant implications, seeking professional guidance on your 2027 tax rates incorporation decision is likely to be a worthwhile investment in optimizing your property tax position for the years ahead.
+Given the significant implications, seeking professional guidance on your 2027 tax rates incorporation decision is likely to be a worthwhile investment in optimising your property tax position for the years ahead.